ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

       e.
 For the Pi to which the directory will be shared:
    3. Add the following to /etc/fstab after the last non-comment line, replacing PWD and other things in \[\]’s with the real pwd and info for the PiTracUserName and password
       1. //\<Pi 1’s IP Address\>/LM\_Shares /home/\<PiTracUser\>/LM\_Shares cifs username=\[PiTracUserName\],password=\[PWD\],workgroup=WORKGROUP,users,exec,auto,rw,file\_mode=0777,dir\_mode=0777,user\_xattr 0 0
+   3. mkdir /home/<PiTracUser>/LM_Shares      (this will be the Pi 2 mount point)
-   2. sudo systemctl daemon-reload
+   4. sudo systemctl daemon-reload
-   3. sudo mount \-a
+   5. sudo mount \-a
-   4. Check to make sure the second Pi can “see” the other Pi’s LM\_Shares sub-directories (Images and WebShare)
+   6. Check to make sure the second Pi can “see” the other Pi’s LM\_Shares sub-directories (Images and WebShare)

 #### SSH Stored Key